dberzano/dberzano.github.io/alice/hltcloud/index.md

 obtained the IP address correctly via DHCP.
 We also notice that we can communicate between VMs, and with the hypervisor.

+> Every hypervisor will have the **same** IP address associated as
+> gateway, *i.e.* **203.0.113.25** in our case, but *ebtables*
+> prevents any mess from happening.
+So, every VM, wherever it is, will
+> see its own hypervisor as gateway, with the same IP address on the
+> whole cluster, also allowing for migration.

 Client node configuration